danth6961/tsp-rebalance-app/factor_scoring_guide.md

 - STLFSI between 1.0 and 2.0 → subtract 3 from market stress and momentum
 - STLFSI > 2.0 → force market stress = `-10`, momentum = `-10`, and valuation cannot be better than `-5`

-These rules are part of the engine’s stress logic
+These rules are part of the engine’s stress logic.

 ---